JanGolicnik/printccy/README.md

 # PRINTCCY

-Printccy is a **header-only** library that introduces a new way to print text in C!
+Printccy is a header only library that enables type safe printing for arbitrary print arguments in C!
 It uses some macro magic to infer types from variadic arguments and calls the appropriate print functions automatically.
-Users can also register their own types for printing.
+Users can also provide printing functions for custom types.

 ## Usage